Canyons of the Desert Southwest

 - Transportation in a comfortable van, including transfer to and from the airport.

 What is not included: Airfare, gratuities, pre- and post-trip meals, incidentals, and travel insurance*.

 In the event of any trip disruptions such as weather delays, flight cancellations, illness, etc., North Branch Nature Center will not be able to provide a refund, so travel insurance through a company like Allianz is highly recommended.
 This is often an inexpensive product available during the checkout process when purchasing your airline tickets.

 During the trip we will be traveling in two minivans, each driven by one of the adventure's two guides.
 This will allow us great flexibility to move around our busy national parks, and more comfort for travelers while on longer drives between our destinations.

-Travelers will be responsible for arriving in Salt Lake City in the afternoon of Day 1 or earlier.
-We will arrange to pick up travelers from the airport, or from their lodging in town if arriving early.
+Travelers will be responsible for arriving in Salt Lake City sometime on September 4th.
+We will arrange to pick up travelers from from their lodging in town mid-morning on September 5th.

 Travelers will be responsible for booking flights out of Las Vegas no earlier than 1 pm on our final day.
 For travelers staying an extra night in Las Vegas, we can arrange drop-offs at your lodging in town.

 Ready for the Southwest?